-Composite PMI in Italy increased to 51.40 points in January from 50.30 points in December of 2025.
-Composite PMI in Italy averaged 51.24 points from 2013 until 2026, reaching an all time high of 59.10 points in August of 2021 and a record low of 10.90 points in April of 2020.
+Composite PMI in Italy increased to 52.10 points in February from 51.40 points in January of 2026.
+Composite PMI in Italy averaged 51.25 points from 2013 until 2026, reaching an all time high of 59.10 points in August of 2021 and a record low of 10.90 points in April of 2020.
 This page provides - Italy Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.

-Composite PMI in Italy increased to 51.40 points in January from 50.30 points in December of 2025.
+Composite PMI in Italy increased to 52.10 points in February from 51.40 points in January of 2026.
 Composite PMI in Italy is expected to be 51.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Italy Composite PMI is projected to trend around 52.90 points in 2027, according to our econometric models.
+In the long-term, the Italy Composite PMI is projected to trend around 52.90 points in 2027 and 52.80 points in 2028, according to our econometric models.

 Related Last Previous Unit Reference